Reflections: On Dreams & Destiny…

 Watch your character, for it becomes your destiny.”
 Anon

 So what really determines how or when we achieve our dreams?
 Kismet?
 Destiny?
 Determination?
 Karma?
 Our thoughts not sabotaging our dreams?
 Timing and luck?
 Asking for help and believing you’ll get it?
 Our choices?
-I’m inclined to say elements of all of the above because it takes more than hard work, free will, or even determinism to realize our dreams.
-Does everything happen for a reason or do our actions and thoughts simply bear fruit; as an expected outcome?
-Our emotional quotient and character play a hand in realizing our dreams and, of course, whether we like it or not, there is much to say about luck; good old luck….
-Some believe that when we make the effort, we enter the zone, and then serendipity produces what we call luck… the right place at the right time.
+I’m inclined to say that we need elements of all of the above because it takes more than hard work, free will, or even determinism to realize our dreams.
+Does everything happen for a reason or do our actions and thoughts simply bear fruit – as an expected outcome?
+Our emotional quotient and character play a hand in realizing our dreams and, of course, whether we like it or not, there is something to be said about luck; good old luck!
+Some believe that when we make extra effort, we enter the zone and then serendipity produces what we call luck.
+Luck is what some refer to as being at the right place at the right time.
 Maybe.
+X followed the exact steps as Y. X found success while Y languished.
+Why?
 What do you think?

 “Keep your dreams alive.
 Understand to achieve anything requires faith and belief in yourself, vision, hard work, determination, and dedication.
 Remember all things are possible for those who believe.”
 Gail Devers

-I love reading autobiographies because we can follow the genesis of a human story from the earliest memories to where the individual decides to stop the story in the book… Many stop at a peak point; a moment of realization that the dream they held dear or never expected has come to roost.
-Each story is different; each person has come to their achievement with a different set of obstacles/challenges… and some never planned or expected their life to unfold the way it did.
+I love reading autobiographies because we can follow the genesis of a human story from the earliest memories to where the individual decides to stop the story in the book.
+Many stop at a peak point; a moment of realization that the dream they held dear or never expected has come to roost.
+Each story is different; each person has come to their achievement with a different set of obstacles/challenges … and some never planned or expected their life to unfold the way it did.
+Hard work is constantly bandied around as the magic pill for success but, it is not a given.
 There are people who give their all to their dreams and have the talent to boot, but then life happens and they never realize their dreams.
-Sometimes they are diverted elsewhere.
+Sometimes, they are diverted elsewhere.
+Sometimes, they end up nowhere.
 Why?
 What causes that to happen?
-I agree with Gail that all things are possible if we believe… possible?
-Yes, probable?
-No. If our goals are realistic and we act with courage to accomplish them… Sure, the chances are greater but who knows as there are no guarantees.
+I agree with Gail that all things are possible if we believe … Possible?
+Yes.
+Probable?
+No. If our goals are realistic and we act with courage to accomplish them, the chances are greater that we might succeed but, who knows, as there are no guarantees.

 “It’s choice–not chance–that determines your destiny.”
 Jean Nidetch